Keeping your kids safe

 Most crimes against children are not committed by a stranger but by someone they know.
-It is important to teach your child how to recognise suspicious behaviour and what to do about it.
+It is important to teach your child how to recognise suspicious behaviour – from both strangers and people they know – and what to do about it.

 Protective behaviour for children

-Parents are often worried about ‘Stranger danger’.
+Parents are often worried about ‘stranger danger’.
 But this is only a small part of keeping children safe from people who want to hurt them.
-Eighty five per cent of crimes against children are committed by someone they know.
-Dangers also come from relatives or friends, and from online.
+More than 8 in 10 crimes against children are committed by someone they know, even relatives or friends.
+There are also dangers online.

-- Understanding when to take action.
-They need to understand the difference between feeling scared and still having fun, like during a movie; feeling scared but still being in control, like at the dentist; and feeling scared and not being in control, like when they are lost or being harmed by someone.
+- understanding when to take action.
+Children need to understand the difference between feeling scared and still having fun, like during a movie; feeling scared but still being in control, like at the dentist; and feeling scared and not being in control, like when they are lost or being harmed by someone.
 This is a personal emergency and the child needs to seek help.

 - Trust your instincts if behaviour from a friend or relative makes you or your child feel uncomfortable.